Largest HIPAA Settlement to Date – Anthem Pays Millions After Cyber Attack

 This incident is frightening.
 No one wants their personal information compromised, and no business owner wants to be responsible for compromising the PHI of their clients or employees.
 This could have been avoided had Anthem handled cybersecurity differently.

 First, the company did not conduct an adequate risk analysis (also referred to as a risk assessment).
 This measure is imperative for preventing breaches.
 Without evaluating all potential threats, a company cannot fully protect itself.
 Additionally, Anthem did not have a policy of carefully and regularly monitoring system activity; therefore, it failed to respond to suspected security compromises in a timely manner3.

-Once again, it is important to note that the hackers maintained consistent effort over an extended period of time.
+Notably, the hackers maintained consistent effort over an extended period of time.
 This is why remaining vigilant is crucial to preventing breaches.
 If Anthem had taken the correct security measures, it is possible that they could have prevented the attack altogether, or at least stopped the hackers months earlier.
 Large insurance companies’ databases are informational goldmines for hackers.
 If Anthem had conducted an appropriate risk assessment and trained employees, they might have avoided the phishing scam.

 Consequences of the Breach